maazhussaini/lms-admin-web-app/documentation/api-design/notifications-api.md

 # Notifications API Design

 ## 1. Introduction
 The Notifications API is a comprehensive messaging system for the LMS, enabling real-time communication across multiple channels including in-app notifications, email, push notifications, and SMS.
-It supports multi-tenant isolation, user preferences management, template-based messaging, and delivery tracking with comprehensive analytics.
+It supports multi-tenant isolation, template-based messaging, and delivery tracking with comprehensive analytics.

 ## 2. Data Model Overview
 Based on `@shared/types/notification.types.ts` and related constraint files: